ADHD Coaching Through Access to Work: An Honest Guide

 Already had your Discovery?
 Sign up here

-A longer, more intensive programme with a mid-programme review.
+A longer, more intensive programme.
 Weekly or fortnightly, your pace.

 12 one-to-one coaching sessions